Kavex/Valve-Index-Face-Eye-Tracking-DIY/README.md

 ## **Parts:**

+Here is a decent parts builder from EyeTrackVR to give you an idea: https://docs.eyetrackvr.dev/how_to_build/part_list

 *   **Eye IR LEDS**: I would highly recommend the kits from https://store.eyetrackvr.dev/products/v4-mini-fully-solderless-kit

 If you buy the IR LEDS yourself, then I would recommend doing your research!